Navigating Employee Termination for Non-Performance: What Legal Steps Should We Follow?

 Anil Akuri

-I need your inputs on the legal formalities to be considered for terminating an employee on the basis of non performance.
+Hi all, I need your inputs on the legal formalities to be considered for terminating an employee on the basis of non-performance.
+We are basically an IT product company based in Hyderabad, but the office is registered in Chandigarh.

-We followed the process of intimating the employees about his non performance and given enough time for improvement also still we have not seen any improvement then we have no other option except to execute the termination process.
+We followed the process of intimating the employee about his non-performance and gave enough time for improvement.
+However, we have not seen any improvement; therefore, we have no other option but to proceed with the termination process.

-Request you to provide your inputs on what are the laws to be considered in this case.
+I request you to provide your inputs on the laws to be considered in this case.

 Thanks,